Chimrod/i3_workspaces/readme.md

 overriden in a dedicated workspace section.

 The key `on_init_swallow_class` tell i3 that the window with the given class shall be placed on the workspace.
-This allow to quickly change workspace after creating it without seing firefox on the new workspace.

 ## Compilation